-Moreover, Respondent registered and is using the Domain Name to confuse and mislead consumers looking for bona fide and well-known HAZET products and services of Complainant or authorized partners of Complainant.
-The use of the HAZET mark as the dominant part of the Domain Name is intended to capture Internet traffic from Internet users who are looking for Complainant's products and services.
-Therefore, by using the Domain Name, Respondent has intentionally attempted to attract, for commercial gain Internet users to Respondent's webpage by creating a likelihood of confusion with Complainant's HAZET marks as to the source, sponsorship, affiliation, or endorsement of Respondent's website.
+Moreover, Respondent registered and is using the Domain Name to confuse and mislead consumers looking for bona fide and well-known YGGDRASIL products and services of Complainant or authorized partners of Complainant.
+In particular, the evidence provided by Complainant indicated that at the time of filing of the Complaint, the Domain Name resolved to a website which featured Complainant's YGGDRASIL word and design marks, referred to Complainant's YGGDRASIL-branded games, provided links to an active third-party online casino site apparently offering competing services while facilitating registration of online user's contact information and credit card information.
+The use of the YGGDRASIL mark in the Domain Name is intended to capture Internet traffic from Internet users who are looking for Complainant's products and services.
+Therefore, by using the Domain Name, Respondent has intentionally attempted to attract, for commercial gain, Internet users to Respondent's webpage by creating a likelihood of confusion with Complainant's YGGDRASIL marks as to the source, sponsorship, affiliation, or endorsement of Respondent's website.